Describe something you own that you want to replace?: IELTS Speaking Cue Card

 Follow up questions

-Why do you think it's difficult to let go of sentimental items?
+Why do you think it's hard to let go of sentimental items?

-How do you think replacing items can help in moving on?
+How do you think replacing an item can help with moving on?

-What other items do you think people often find hard to replace?
+What other items do people often find hard to replace?

 Band 6-7